 Look at the data you’ve collected side by side with the metrics you gathered from your analysis of your own processes.
 You may want to layer your performance metrics on top of your process diagrams or map out your competitor’s processes to more easily see where you’re falling behind.

 As you analyze the comparisons, try to identify what causes the gaps in your process.
 For example, do you have enough people and are they sufficiently trained to perform assigned tasks?
+Perhaps there are multiple steps that can be automated or combined to streamline workflow.
 Brainstorm ideas to effectively and efficiently fill those gaps.

 6. Create a plan